tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 The soldiers, momentarily frozen by my threat, exchange wary glances, their fingers hovering over their triggers.

 From behind the ranks, a captain steps forward, his gaze cold and calculating.
-His voice, when it cuts through the standoff, is devoid of hesitation.
+His voice cuts through the standoff.
 "Open fire," he commands.

 Instinct takes over.
 I shove the scientist forward, using the fleeting distraction to dive for cover behind a sturdy, overturned table.

 The scientist, caught in the open and defenseless, is hit with a hail of lead.
 His body jerks violently, as round after round rips through him.
 In moments, he's reduced to nothing more than a lifeless heap on the floor.

-The lab erupts into chaos.
-Bullets bounce off metal surfaces, the sound deafening in the confined space.

 Tuyết, hunkered down beside me, keeps Lực pressed tightly against her, her body a protective barrier for the boy.

-Lâm and Hùng, positioned on our flanks, return fire with disciplined bursts.
+Lâm and Hùng, positioned on our flanks, return fire with short bursts.

 The captain signals his men to advance.
 They move as a single unit, a relentless force bearing down on us.